2024tm93535/aceest-gym/README.md

 📌 Conclusion

 This project demonstrates a professional CI/CD pipeline for a Flask-based application.
-The integration of GitHub, Jenkins, automated testing, and Docker enables a reliable, automated, and modern development workflow.
+Integration of GitHub, Jenkins, automated testing, and Docker enables a reliable, automated, and modern development workflow.